emsesc/bunnimage/blog/draft1.md

 </html>
 ```
+**Here's what I have here:**
+* Input box for the username (simple and *insecure* auth system)
+* Button to submit

 Now, you may have noticed that I have `<script src="js/upload.js"></script>`, that is where we're heading next...

 ### Frontend: The Javascript

 Simply put, this block of Javascript updates the preview thumbnail while getting the picture, gets the username, and sends them both over to the function we just coded.
+1. `loadFile()` is called when the file input changes to display the thumbnail
+2. `handle()` is called when the file is submitted to POST the image and username
+    * Image is sent in the body, and username is sent as a header

 ```js
 async function loadFile(event){
     console.log("Got picture!");